College of Natural Sciences and Mathematics > Department of Earth and Atmospheric Sciences > Geology, PhD

 - Letters of recommendation from three (3) individuals (preferably faculty members), who are able to judge the candidate’s academic abilities and potential for scholarly research.

-- Scientific, professional, and technical publications, and Master’s Thesis (if applicable).
+- Scientific, professional, technical publications, and Master’s Thesis (if applicable).

 In addition to these requirements, graduate admission may also be contingent upon a faculty advisor agreeing to supervise the applicant.
 Therefore, prospective students are strongly encouraged to contact faculty members in the applicant’s field of interest prior to the application deadline.